Academic Policy and Procedures (with Annotations)

 Students participating in The Body (anatomy) course are expected to treat the donor cadavers with the utmost respect and sensitivity.
 Donors and their family members understand that their remains will be used for educational and scientific purposes.
 The donors and their families deserve our admiration and deepest gratitude.
 To treat a cadaver in any way that does not serve educational or scientific purposes constitutes unprofessional behavior.
 This type of behavior includes, but is not limited to, the taking of photographs (film or digital images) that serve no educational or scientific purpose.
 Any student known to have taken such a photograph will be referred to the CAPP as having engaged in unprofessional behavior.
 Any student who has knowledge of a colleague having taken such a photograph is bound to follow the procedures of the Student Honor Code for dealing with unprofessional behavior by a colleague.

-Students who exhibit behavioral problems may be referred by the Dean’s Office or by CAPP to the University's Behavioral Assessment Committee on the main campus of Stony Brook University for further review and recommendations.
+Students who exhibit behavioral problems may be referred by the Dean’s Office or by CAPP to the University's Behavioral Assessment Committee for further review and recommendations.

 3.2 Social Networking Policy